 Architecture Pattern: Secure Healthcare API

-Here's a reference architecture we use for HIPAA-compliant APIs:
+Here's a reference architecture we use for HIPAA-compliant APIs.
+Learn more about serverless best practices to implement this architecture effectively:

 CloudFront (with WAF)